 It’s not enough that you can watch televisions shows or movies on TVs, no, they must access the Internet and stream video and do any number of things that has nothing to do with the picture.
 But if you’re looking for a reasonably priced, reasonably large HDTV, then the Sceptre X405BV-FMDU 40” LED HDTV should get your attention.
-You can also have a look at the Samsung UN32J5205 – Best 32-Inch TV Screen Quality.
+Want to go just a little bigger?
+Take a look at our LG 47Lw5600 47 inch LCD TV review.
+If you need to go smaller, have a look at the Samsung UN32J5205 – Best 32-Inch TV Screen Quality.

 The X405BV-FMDU’s base just snaps in, with four screws to secure it.
 Basically it’s about 5 minutes of time to take it out of the box, snap it together, and start watching TV without any big setup effort.
 Inputs include HDMI, which is the only thing that should be used with a HDTV anyway.
 The menu system is simplistic — which is a good thing.
 Menus and sub-menus move rapidly from one to the next, with none of the delay often found in some of the more expensive HDTVs.
 That’s not to say that the menus are limited to the basics.
 In Picture mode, for example, there are a number of advanced functions, such as the degree of Dynamic Contrast for the panel to display, along with Noise Reduction (which I’ve always found works best when playing standard-definition DVDs) as well as being able to turn the Film Mode on or off.
 For some, these settings can remain in their default position, but having the opportunity to access them keeps the X405BV-FMDU from being forced to rely on factory settings and instead can be geared for the individual who is using it.
 Sound settings also provide some unexpected functionality: equalization (EQ) having been left out of more expensive models, but found here.
 Simulated surround sound can also be enacted, as can the emphasis of spoken content over music and increase/decrease in the level of the bass response.
 Along with the expected V-chip settings under Parental Control, there is also the ability to lock the remote.